Childhood nutrition is my passion. Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

 The Nourished Child® is the first and only nutrition education website for parents who want to learn about nourishing and nurturing their child’s health at any age through food, feeding and an eye on child development.

-From Stay-at-Home Mom to Pediatric Nutrition Entrepreneur
+From Stay-at-Home Mom to Pediatric Nutritionist and Entrepreneur

-Our family grew and I became a stay-at-home mom, taking 9 years off from working to focus on raising them.
-I learned a lot about the day-to-day grind of cooking, snacks, meals, eating, feeding and all the stuff that goes into raising healthy kids.
+I learned a lot about the day-to-day grind of cooking, snacks, meals, eating, feeding, and all the stuff that goes into raising kids.

 My private practice afforded me many business growth opportunities.
 I started a blog, which led to my first co-authored book, Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School.